ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 - : bool = true
 ```

-To check if an element is contained in a given set, we can use the `StringSet.mem` function.
+To check if an element is contained in a set, use the `StringSet.mem` function.

 ## Sets With Custom Comparators

-The `Set.Make` functor expects a module with two fields: a type `t`
+The `Set.Make` functor expects a module with two definitions: a type `t`
-that represents the element type and a function `compare`,
+that represents the element type and the function `compare`,
 whose signature is `t -> t -> int`.
 The
 `String` module matches that structure, so we could
 directly pass `String` as an argument to `Set.Make`.
 Incidentally, many
 other modules also have that structure, including `Int` and `Float`,
-so they too can be directly passed into `Set.Make` in order to construct a
+so they too can be directly passed into `Set.Make` to construct a corresponding set module.
-set of integers or a set of floating point numbers.

 The `StringSet` module we created uses the built-in `compare` function provided by the `String` module.